minstrel1149/exercise_book_ver2/Math_and_Statistics/README.md

     - 12.5 The Power Function of a Test
     - 12.6 Likelihood Ratio Tests
     - 12.7 The Theory in Practice
-2. Chapter.13 - Tests of Hypothesis Involving Means, Variances, and Proportions(~ing)
+2. Chapter.13 - Tests of Hypothesis Involving Means, Variances and Proportions(~ing)
     - 13.1 Introduction
     - 13.2 Tests Concerning Means
     - 13.3 Tests Concerning Differences between Means

+### 2024년 12월 16일
+1. Chapter.13 - Tests of Hypothesis Involving Means, Variances and Proportions(~ing)
+    - 13.4 Tests Concerning Variances